nicholasodonnell/nicholasodonnell.com/README.md

 <img src="logo/logo.png" />

-My personal website located at **https://nicholasodonnell.com** that also doubles as a game of Pong.
+My personal website located at https://nicholasodonnell.com that doubles as a game of Pong.

 ### Requirements